 Can bruxism go away on its own?

-In most cases, teeth grinding it not serious and will go away on its own, especially in kids.
+In most cases, teeth grinding is not serious and will go away independently, especially in kids.
 However, sometimes treatment is necessary.
-Dr. Khanna offers several options that will help prevent further damage and relieve the pain.
+Dr. Khanna offers several options to help prevent further damage and relieve the pain.

-What can I do to help my teeth grinding?
+What can I do to help with my teeth grinding?

 Many patients suffer from bruxism because they are under a lot of stress.
 Therefore, addressing your stress level may help treat the teeth grinding.
-There are several ways to accomplish this including yoga, meditation, or any other activities that help lower your stress such as reading or exercising.
+There are several ways to accomplish this, including yoga, meditation, or other activities that help lower your stress, such as reading or exercising.

 Our office treats patients with bruxism by using oral appliance therapy, also known as the use of a night guard.
 A night guard is a mouthguard designed to be worn at night.
 It holds your jaw in a healthy resting position as you sleep.
 It also acts as a protective layer so that even if you apply pressure to your teeth, they will not experience any damage.